HubRise/website/content/apps/shopify/en/push-inventory.md

   description: Find out how to synchronise your HubRise inventory with Shopify and automatically hide out-of-stock products from your website.
 ---

-Shopify Bridge can synchronise your HubRise inventory with Shopify and hide out-of-stock items from your website.
+Shopify Bridge can synchronise your HubRise inventory with Shopify.

----

-**IMPORTANT NOTE:** Inventory synchronisation require all your products to have ref codes.
-For more information, see [Map Ref Codes](/apps/shopify/map-ref-codes).

----

 ## Inventory Synchronisation